MinaNasr/minanasr.github.io/README.md

 ## Development server

+- Clone the repo to you local machine using this command `git clone https://github.com/MinaNasr/minanasr.github.io.git`
+- Install node modules using `npm install`
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding